Tectonic plates of the Earth.

 Plate tectonics is the theory that Earth's outer shell is divided into several plates that glide over the mantle, the rocky inner layer above the core.
 The plates act like a hard and rigid shell compared to Earth's mantle.
 This strong outer layer is called the lithosphere.

-The driving force behind plate tectonics is a combination of pushing from mid-ocean ridges and pulling at subduction zones, researchers think.
+The driving force behind plate tectonics is convection in the mantle.
+Hot material near the Earth's core rises, and colder mantle rock sinks.
+"It's kind of like a pot boiling on a stove," Van der Elst said.
+The convection drive plates tectonics through a combination of pushing and spreading apart at mid-ocean ridges and pulling and sinking downward at subduction zones, researchers think.
 Scientists continue to study and debate the mechanisms that move the plates.

 Mid-ocean ridges are gaps between tectonic plates that mantle the Earth like seams on a baseball.
 Hot magma wells up at the ridges, forming new ocean crust and shoving the plates apart.
 At subduction zones, two tectonic plates meet and one slides beneath the other back into the mantle, the layer underneath the crust.
 The cold, sinking plate pulls the crust behind it downward.

 Many spectacular volcanoes are found along subduction zones, such as the "Ring of Fire" that surrounds the Pacific Ocean.